Urology Training Pathway

 Selection criteria & how to apply

-Selection is national — delegated by RACS to USANZ's Board of Urology — and you apply in one country (Australia or Aotearoa New Zealand); successful applicants are then distributed to a training region (NSW/ACT, SA, QLD, VIC including Tasmania, or WA) by rank and post availability.
+Selection is national — delegated by RACS to USANZ's Board of Urology — and you apply in one country; successful applicants are then distributed to a training region by rank and post availability.
 USANZ publishes the scoring weightings: in the 2026-intake regulations the headline rubric is a structured CV (25%), structured referee reports (30%) and a semi-structured interview (45%).
-(The same regulations also express these slightly differently in places — a CV 25 / referee 35 / interview 40 split — so treat the percentages as the published headline rather than a single settled figure.)
-The GSSE and the RACS Clinical Examination are pass/fail eligibility gates, not scored components — and note RACS is phasing the Clinical Examination out as a selection requirement from the 2028 intake.
-The scored steps, with their published headline weightings:
+(The same regulations also express these as a CV 25 / referee 35 / interview 40 split, so treat the percentages as the published headline rather than a settled figure.)
+For the 2026 intake the GSSE and RACS Clinical Examination were both pass/fail gates; the Clinical Examination has since been removed from urology selection from the 2027 intake and is being discontinued after its final February 2026 sitting (region specifics are in the accordion).
+The scored steps, with their headline weightings:

 Key documents: USANZ — SET Urology Selection Regulations (2026 intake), USANZ — SET Urology Training Regulations (2024), USANZ — application & selection overview.